onkar2921/unity-backend/README.md

 download all dependencies
 npm i

+add env file in root folder
+and use mongo compass if needed for running the mongodb.

 create  a env file and save the file with data that i have provided with you in email